xoidlabs/xoid/README.md

 </p>

-**xoid** (*"zoid"*) is a framework-agnostic state management library.
+**xoid** is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
 It's the result of careful analyses of different state management tools and paradigms.
 It was designed to be simple and scalable.

-**xoid** aims to make atomic state management approachable.
-You can use it for managing global state, local component state, finite state machines, and even observable streams in the same easy-to-learn API.
-It even has a basic support for observable streams.
+The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in the single API.
+It has a basic support for observable streams.
 It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) that's able to run across multiple frameworks.
 With xoid, you can move business logic out of components in a **truly** framework-agnostic manner.

 While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: